Aleksey Nikolayevich Tolstoy: Ivan the Terrible

-Wartime
+Wartime and death

 In November 1942, Tolstoy was appointed a member of the Extraordinary State Commission, established to investigate atrocities committed on Soviet territory by the German invaders and their allies.
 During the Nuremberg trials, the Soviet prosecutor Lev Smirnov posthumously credited Tolstoy with having led the team that investigated war crimes committed in Stavropol, which for the first time ascertained "without reasonable doubt" that gas vans had been used by the Nazis to commit genocide.

 In December 1943, Tolstoy was one of a contingent of Soviet and foreign journalists who were sent to Kharkov to cover the first war crimes trial, at which three Germans and a Soviet collaborator were sentenced to death.
 Ilya Ehrenburg, who also covered the trial, later wrote: "I did not go to the square where the accused were to be hanged.
 Tolstoy said he must be present: he did not feel he had the right to evade it.
 After the execution, he came back blacker than night."

 In January 1944, Tolstoy was appointed a member of a special commission that was supposedly charged by the Politburo with investigating the massacre in Katyn forest of 22,000 Polish officers, who had been taken prisoner when the Soviet Union occupied the eastern part of Poland in 1939–1940 following the signing of a non-aggression pact with Nazi Germany.
 In January 1944, he held a press conference for foreign journalists, in which he and other members of the commission asserted that the officers had been massacred by the Germans in August and September 1941.
 The special commission's report was submitted by the Soviet prosecution team at the Nuremberg trials, but was not included in the verdict, and in the 1980s, the Soviets belatedly admitted that Stalin ordered the Katyn massacre.
 As the leading spokesman at the press conference in January 1944, Tolstoy played a major role in ensuring that the Soviet version of the Katyn massacre – which is now known to be a lie – was widely reported in the USA and Great Britain.

-Death

 Tolstoy died on 23 February 1945 in Moscow.